zetaben/gouda/README.md

 At the moment Gouda as the following limitations :

  - Connects only to mysql and XML files
- - Doesn't know about associations
+ - limited support for associations (railslike HasMany, BelongsTo)
  - Knows only how to handle int and string attributes !
  - Connections needs to be registered in the store to be usable automatically...
  - Needs way more documentation !